BYU-ITC-544/milestones/milestone-1/Milestone 1: Initial Design.md

 - 1x Desktop Linux of your choice
 - 4x Linux Servers

+You will be given a total of 10 VLANs for your network, you may use less than 10 but no more.

 ## Instructions:

 This will just be an initial design and you will be expected to make changes to it throughout the semester as you learn more about these systems.